 Duration: 7 hours 48 minutes ~ 10 hours 4 minutes

 Just like Beijing is the gateway city to China, Chengdu is the essential door to southwest China as well as the Home of the Giant Panda.
 After days of travel in Beijing, still wants to see some unique national treasure?
 More than half a day high speed train travel, you can see the adorable Giant Panda - the living fossil in Chengdu or other bases in Sichuan.
-Totally, Beijing delivers 3 daily high speed trains to Chengdu at 06:53/09:22/09:38 in the morning and arriving in the afternoon.
-G89 is the first train as well as the fastest one running merely 7 hours 48 minutes.
-G309 is the last train that goes around the longest 10 hours.
+Totally, Beijing delivers 4 daily high speed trains to Chengdu at 06:53/09:22/09:38/15:13 in the daytime and arriving in the afternoon.
+G89 is the first train as well as the fastest one running merely 7 hours 45 minutes.
+G349 is the last train that arrives in Chengdu nearly 23:00pm after about 8 hours' riding.
 Shijiazhuang, Zhengzhou, Xian are the major stations en route.
-Except the downtown tour in Chengdu, the side trip to Leshan Giant Buddha, Mount Emei by intercity high speed trains are also highlights you can’t miss.
+Except the downtown tour in Chengdu, the side trip to Leshan Giant Buddha, Mount Emei by fast intercity high speed trains are also highlights you can’t miss.
 Or you can pay a visit to Jiuzhaigou Valley, another World Heritage Site known for fantastic waters and natural scenery by long-distance bus ride.

 Cute Giant Pandas in Chengdu Panda Base